jupyter-lsp/jupyterlab-lsp/CONTRIBUTING.md

 conda env update -n jupyterlab-lsp   # create a conda env source activate jupyterlab-lsp       # activate it
 # or...
-pip install -r requirements-dev.txt  # in a virtualenv, probably
+pip install -r requirements/dev.txt  # in a virtualenv, probably
                                      # ... and install nodejs, somehow
 ```